By Nancy Virden (c) 2016, updated 2025

 Search for hope

 It seems America often goes over the edge trying to find a leader, any leader, to solve all its problems.
-Young adults and teens are turning their backs on the church in record numbers, preferring hope in humanity’s possibilities instead.
+Young adults and teens had been turning their backs on the church in record numbers, preferring to hope in humanity’s possibilities (although that is changing in 2025).
 Many church attendees hunger for mega-size programs more than for God’s Word.

-Financial security is on the minds of poor and rich alike as a means to happiness.
-Education and science serve as a safe harbor to differing people.
-Celebrities and other gods of our design come and go.
+Financial security as a means to happiness is on the minds of the poor and the rich alike.
+Education and science serve as safe harbors for some people.
+Celebrities and other gods-of-our-design come and go.
 Beauty, fame, and power are landing sites for flights of fancy.
 Millions anticipate the day romance will make them whole.

 Shifting Sand